Photo credit: Leslie the Pony Lion and Amy. Photo © Sara Muskulus

 - When the FPCS Incident Report Form is submitted, Conduct Committee leads are automatically notified of the report

-- Conduct Committee Leads contact the reporter to verify the content and suggest two investigators, then assigns those investigators to the case after confirming they are acceptable to reporter.
+- Conduct Committee Leads contact the reporter to verify the content and suggest two investigators, then assigns those investigators to the case.

 - Investigators review what has been reported and contact reporter to gather further information.
 Investigators explain possible next steps and possible outcomes to reporter.